-18 Old-Timey Words and Terms to Use at Your New Year's Eve Party
+18 Old-Timey Words and Terms to Use On New Year's Eve

 According to Green’s, this slang term—which has Irish origins—is defined as “an enjoyable social occasion; a rowdy party,” and dates to 1859.
 It fell out of popular usage in the 1960s.